-Booking guitar lessons in Mayfair doesn’t automatically mean that you are going to turn into Frank Gambale.
-(However with enough dedication, belief and enthusiasm you just might!)
+Booking guitar lessons in London doesn’t automatically mean that you are going to turn into Frank Gambale.
+(However, with enough dedication, belief and enthusiasm you just might!)

 Some people pick up the guitar and learn really fast but for others, it can take a lot of time and effort.
 In fact, learning the guitar to a high standard can be a really long process however it is certainly worth it in the end.

-The main thing about taking guitar lessons in Mayfair is that you don’t focus on the amount of lessons you get rather it is the quality of the teaching.
+The main thing about taking guitar lessons in Mayfair is that you don’t focus on the number of lessons you get rather it is the quality of the teaching.

-This also goes for practicing in your own time.
-3 hours of focused practicing a week with no distractions is far better than 10 hours of unfocused learning when you are trying to do two things at once.
+This also goes for practising in your own time.
+3 hours of focused practise a week with no distractions is far better than 10 hours of unfocused learning when you are trying to do two things at once.
 Similarly, 3 quality lessons are better than 10 lessons where you aren’t attentive.

-Ditch your phone and turn the TV off and focus solely on practicing the guitar – you’ll be amazed how much better you will get without anything to distract you.
+Ditch your phone and turn the TV off and focus solely on practising the guitar – you’ll be amazed how much better you will get without anything to distract you.

 Rather than turning up to your guitar lessons in Mayfair thinking that the guitar teacher will do everything for you, come with some things that you want to work on.